edgfowler/versioneer/README.md

 **Disclaimers**
 - This work comes with no warranties, express or implied...
-- Constructive comments are welcome; but corrections, additions... are at the sole discretion of me and those willing to contribute.
+- Constructive comments are welcome; but corrections, additions...<br/>
+  are at the sole discretion of me and those willing to contribute.
 - I am old, cranky and new to Git, Dart, iOS, VS Code; so EMIA.